 Treating your yard with Dawn soap

 You need to adopt a comprehensive approach to get rid of fleas.
-If you treat your pet and home without treating your yard, you will hardly notice any change as new fleas will hatch and recolonize your living spaces and pets.
+If you treat your pet and home without treating your yard using the best flea spray for yard, you will hardly notice any change as new fleas will hatch and recolonize your living spaces and pets.

 Prepare your lawn